Hours & Directions

 Admission to all exhibitions and public programs is free and open to the public.

-The museum is open every day, except Mondays, July 4, Thanksgiving, Christmas, and New Year's Day.
+The museum is always closed Mondays, July 4, Thanksgiving, Christmas, and New Year's Day.

 The Hammer is located at the corner of Westwood and Wilshire boulevards in Westwood Village, three blocks east of the 405 freeway's Wilshire exit.

 Los Angeles, CA 90024

 Convenient parking is available under the museum.
 Rates are $7 for the first three hours with museum validation, and $3 for each additional 20 minutes, with a $20 daily maximum.
 There is a $7 flat rate after 6 p.m. on weekdays, and all day on weekends.